Here are the people behind the chemistry

 - Till Kalkuhl (TUM) – Group 13 Single-Centre Ambiphiles

-- Lisa Kreimer (TUM) – Chelating-bis(phosphinidenes)
+- Lisa Kreimer (TUM) – From donor-stabilized bis-phosphinidenes to macrocyclic, low-valent phosphorus compounds

 - Emeric Schubert (TUM) – Higher-denticity tetrylene ligands